mojaloop/documentation-artifacts/presentations/July 2020 Community Event/PI 11 Objectives.md

 ## Extend Bulk Transfer
 * Design a PoC for advanced Bulk Payment Use Cases such as Bulk Lookup, Bulk Quote & Transfers for multiple Payee FSPs and present to the CCB

+## Leadership & Community Management
+* Restructure community governance committees: Community Leadership Comittee (CLC), Design Authority (DA), Change Control Board (CCB)
+* Develop a new community membership mode
+* Review effectiveness of existing community workflows and revise where needed
+* Engage entrepreneurs and Fintech companies to identify their needs and develop measures to respond to them

+## Onboarding
+* Deploy and test new Dev Hub
+*